-I truly hope, that some of the things I have found, may start you off on making a better chemical free future for you and your families.
+I truly hope, that some of the things I have found, may start you off on making a better future without harmful chemicals, for you and your families.

 Most of the blogs that are on this site, cover things which effect not only ourselves, but our children too, such as what you are washing your clothing with, and the personal care products that we all use.

 With the children going back to school, one priority is to keep them safe and in turn ourselves.
 Our daughter is of an age that all the students are wearing masks from the time they walk into the school yard, and now around the exterior of the school.

 I wanted to list some places that you could find some Organic Masks, washable ones that a child would wear because it was a bit different.